RobotGhost/Ubuntu-x205ta/ubuntu-install-x205ta.md

 Set the new install to boot with 32bit grub
 ---

-The newly installed system does not have a 32bit bootloader installed.
-The following must be done:
+The newly installed system does not have a 32-bit bootloader installed.
+If you attempt to boot, it will likely go straight to the BIOS menu.
+To get to Ubuntu, the following must be done:

 ### Get the bootloader on the USB drive to run the install on the system